 9. Can you easily find a date the information was published and/or updated on?

 All content—web pages, articles, videos, podcasts, and other related source types—should have the date it was published highly visible.
 In addition, health, medical, and scientific content should be regularly reviewed and updated whenever necessary.
-Even if nothing has changed, the website should indicate that the information been reviewed as confirmation that it’s still valid.
+Even if nothing has changed, the website should indicate that the information has been reviewed as confirmation that it’s still valid.

 11. Can you easily contact the website’s owner?